My son wasn’t a sleeper.

 So my advice is this, absolutely keep reading the books.
 Keep trying new stuff.
 But don’t feel like you’re failing if you have to hold, swing, rock, move that baby to get them to go to sleep because that just happens to be the type of smart kid they are.
 That door will eventually unlock and swing open whether you find that magical key or not.

 Think of it this way, babies are constantly changing, so anything you do today can all go out the window tomorrow.
 Some people think of this as a negative: “You better be careful when he starts teething because you’ll lose all of that sleep training progress.”
-Whereas, I think we should think of it as a positive: “Who gives a crap if she sleeps in the swing all night?
-Next week she may have it totally figured out because she isn’t going to be 22 at college sleeping in her Rock n’ Sway.”
+Whereas, I think we should think of it as a positive: “Who gives a crap if I have to sing her to sleep?
+Next week she may have it totally figured out because she isn’t going to be 22 at college asking me to sing ‘You are my sunshine’.”

-Mine was strapping him to my chest and bouncing on an exercise ball while humming during the day and co-sleeping at night.
+Mine was strapping him to my chest and bouncing on an exercise ball while humming during the day and co-sleeping at night (try to find a safer method than this, though).
 My friend’s baby would only go to sleep if the Gypsy Kings were playing while she drove her around the block.
-My other friend’s baby would only sleep in his rocker in the downstairs shower stall because the echo seemed to soothe him.
+My other friend’s baby would only sleep in his bassinet in the downstairs shower stall because the echo seemed to soothe him.

 Sure, you always want to move in the direction of the goal – whether it be a Pampers ad or just sleeping without a soother – but don’t sweat it in the meantime and if you don’t push the peanut today, well tomorrow’s a new day, another night and possibly a totally different kid.